 I've gathered 9 valuable lessons I learned that will change the way you interact with your home and the objects around you.

-“What’s an object?
-We ask ourselves whether it’s ‘well-resolved,’ which means whether it’s a good idea that has no design features we would want to add or take away."
+1. The essence of a good object “What’s an object?
+We ask ourselves whether it’s ‘well-resolved,’ which means whether it’s a good idea that has no design features we would want to add or take away ."

 Coherence in design.
 This is why brand design is such a critical step to a young company’s foundation.